 A study conducted in the Southeastern United States found that almost 13 percent of the 1,582 subjects involved were sensitive to chemical substances in their environment, with women reporting higher levels of sensitivity than men.

-Chemical sensitivity is a common problem that Dr. Brian Pajevic sees in our Medina, Ohio office and one that we have success in treating.
+Chemical sensitivity is a common problem that Pajevic Chiropractic and Natural Health sees in our Medina, Ohio office and one that we have success in treating.

 Other chemical sensitivity studies conducted on the West Coast have found similar results, indicating that these types of responses likely affect a large part of the population across the U.S.